 We live in a world dominated by men, often at the expense of women.
 So we expect that some people would have negative reactions to lessons that inspires a young girl's self confidence and promote the social, psychological, emotional, and physical power of women.
 Why?
-Because they think these kind of ideas are sexist, that they bash all men as abusive or evil, and don't identify the behavior of bad women.
+Because they think these kind of ideas bash all men as abusive or evil and don't identify the behavior of bad women.

 Therefore it comes as no suprise that some people have objections to a list of items cited in a post titled: 21 Things Your Daughter Should Know About Men Before She Starts Dating.